 Building Wishare: From Frustration to Full-Stack Rails App

-I wanted something simple: share a wishlist link, let people see what you want, mark items as "getting this" to avoid duplicates.
-How hard could it be?
+I wanted something simple.
+Share a link.
+People see what you want.
+Someone marks an item as "getting this" so nobody else buys it.
+How hard could that be?

 My second commit was Configure Devise authentication.
-What I thought would be a quick setup became a week of decisions:
+What I thought would take an afternoon became a week of decisions.

 class Connection < ApplicationRecord